surma/surma.dev/content/things/maelstromgaming.md

 Let’s get to the handlers for the `scroll` and `resize` event.
 Both of them just update the values of our intermediate variables defined earlier.
-The intermediate variables lets us avoid accessing the `window` object, which can trigger a “sync layout”, another expensive operation.
+The intermediate variables let us avoid accessing the `window` object, which can trigger a “sync layout”, another expensive operation.
 Additionally, `scroll` issues a `requestAnimationFrame`, where the translation of the background images will be calculated and applied.
-This debounces the calculation of the new image positions.
+This debounces the calculation of the new image positions, as it only needs to happen once per frame.

 {{< highlight JS >}}
 window.addEventListener('scroll', function() {